RaoulGrn/degen-dex/README.md

 3. npm install both in dex folder(frontend) and in dexBack(backend).

-4. run front with npm run start and back with node index.js.
+4. run front and backend folders with npm run start.

 5. Make sure you connect with your Metamask wallet before trying to swap or the button will be disabled.